Lebanese army seizes top al Qaeda-linked militant

 "He drove the suicide bombers to the southern suburbs.
 He is the mastermind of car bombs, he is as important as Majid al-Majid," another source said, referring to another top militant.

-Majid bin Muhammad al-Majid, seized by the army in December, was leader of the Abdullah Azzam Brigades named after a founder of al Qaeda and associate of the late Osama bin Laden.
+Majid bin Muhammad al-Majid, seized by the army in December, was leader of the Abdullah Azzam Brigades, which are named after a founder of al Qaeda and associate of the late Osama bin Laden.
 They were formed around 2005 as a spinoff from al-Qaeda in Iraq.

-Hours after Abbas's arrest, security forces found two booby-trapped cars, one loaded with 100 kg of explosives in the Corniche al-Mazraa district of central Beirut and another near the town of Arsal, on the frontier with Syria.

-The Lebanese army said in a statement three women were inside the second booby-trapped car, which it said came from Yabroud in Syria where the Syrian army is preparing an offensive to flush out rebels.
-The women's task was to deliver the car to potential suicide bombers, the army said.

 Lebanon, which is still recovering from its own 1975-1990 civil war, has been struggling to stem the spillover of violence from Syria.